errbufferoverfl/garden.errbufferoverfl.me/content/books/ghost-work.md

 Foxconn, who make iPhones apparently replaced 60,000 humans with robots in 2016.[^4]

 In 2016, Amazon's 20 fulfilment centres apparently deployed 45, 00 robots to work alongside 230,000 people.
-In 2019, Amazon started rolling out machines to automate boxing up customer orders.[^5]
+In 2019, Amazon started rolling out machines to automate boxing up customer orders[^5].

-Robots and automations often allow employers to have what they want when they want the, which allows them to avoid navigating the the problems of negotiating with employees for better, safer working conditions.
+Robots and automations often allow employers to have what they want, when they want it, which allows them to avoid navigating the the problems of negotiating with employees for better, safer working conditions.
 It also means they no longer need to deal with the classification of types of work, or engaging with the employment laws that are protecting humans.

-Dismantling employment on the surface sounds positive, but this is occurring along side the dismantling of the welfare state, which encourages this value of rugged individualism.
+Dismantling employment on the surface sounds positive, but this is occurring along side the dismantling of the [[welfare state]], which encourages this value of [[../notes/rugged-individualism]].

 We're also seeing years of global reform be undone, from child labor laws,[^6] [^7]to workplace safety guidelines.[^8]

 JPMorgan Chase Institute found 4.3% of U.S adults (10.73 million people) had worked an online-platform-economy job at least once between 2015 and 2016.
 The jobs provide no professional title, no ladder to climb, no bonuses, and no guarantees.

-Gray talks about the thing that is common with all the people she interviewed was their hope;
+Gray talks about the thing that is common with all the people she interviewed was their *hope*;
 - Their hope to use on-demand jobs to control when they work, who they work with, and what tasks they take on.
 - The hope to avoid long commutes and hostile work environments.
 - They hope to gain experiences that refreshes their resume or opens the door to new possibilities.